YanInnowise/maven-simple-project/README.md

     Host -*GCP 2-instance external ip*
     Credentials - use SSH private key frome instance-1, user: jenkins, (advice:fill the ID and description) Host Key Verification Strategy - Manually tusted

+## Configure nginx
+Create nginx.conf file and configure as reverse proxy On /etc/hosts file you need to add domain name to jenkins ip:port

 ## Run
 Run build jenkins-maven-build< check nexus repo - here you have to see nexus mrtadata with artifacts (artifats name need to be like *verstion*-*date*time*)